Elmira Prison: Prison camp

 In the first years of the war, there had been a prisoner exchange system, and most prisons lay empty.
-Complications in 1863 led to the breakdown of this system; by April 1864 it had been completely suspended, and prisons quickly became overcrowded.
+Confederate mistreatment and enslavement of Black Union soldiers in 1863 disrupted this system; by April 1864 it had been completely suspended, and prisons quickly became overcrowded.
 Space had recently opened up in Elmira after the departure of six companies of the 179th New York Volunteer Infantry Regiment.
 Commissary General of Prisoners William Hoffman was informed of this, and on May 19 he sent word to Eastman to "set apart the barracks on the Chemung River at Elmira as a depot for prisoners of war."
-He was also informed that the prison might be needed within ten days and that it might have to welcome 8,000 or up to 10,000 prisoners.
+He was also informed that the prison might be needed within ten days and that it might have to accommodate 8,000 or up to 10,000 prisoners.

 According to Eastman's calculations, the camp could hold only half that properly.
 In addition, Eastman reported that the kitchens could feed only 5,000 a day and the mess room could seat only 1,500 men at once.
 To top all of this off, there were no hospital facilities in the camp; the soldiers instead relied on facilities in the town.
 Still, Eastman was told to be prepared to receive prisoners, and from the beginning it would seem that the camp was destined to be overcrowded.
 This led to many charges that the prison camp was designed from the beginning to be not a prison, but a death camp.